marcelh88/NECTR/README.md

 <a name="rescom">[5] Marcel Hildebrandt, Swathi Shyam Sunder, et al. Configuration of Industrial Automation Solutions Using Multi-relational Recommender Systems.
 Proceedings of ECML-PKDD, 2018.</a>

-<a name="rescal">[6] Nickel, Tresp, et al. A three-way model for collective learning onmulti-relational data.
+<a name="rescal">[6] Nickel, Tresp, et al. A three-way model for collective learning on multi-relational data.
 Proceedings of ICML, 2011.</a>